ClarkeSwiedler/blogfolio/content/posts/learn-from-zero-03.md

 We are going to just barely scratch the surface of this topic, but it's important to have a little context to understand how things are working in the background.
 (Note to real CS engineers: The following is a gross oversimplification of the function of a computer)

 Okay, so computers can't read English.
 That is, opening a terminal and writing

 ```
 Please, sir Computer, would you kindly tell me the sum of twelve and twenty-six?
 I would be ever so grateful.
 I hope to hear from you soon.
 Have a great day!
 ```

 Will do nothing except produce a bunch of red error text (the computer equivalent of "WHAT WAS THAT?
 I DID NOT UNDERSTAND.")

 Right.

-Computers only operate in binary.
-Everything that happens in a computer is accomplished by flipping a bunch of little switches _unbelievably quickly_.
+Computers only operate in binary, which is a number system that only contains 1 and 0.
+Everything that happens in a computer is accomplished by flipping a bunch of little switches really fast.
+A big bunch.
+And they're extremely little.
+And it's _unbelievably_ fast.
+Anyway, on is 1, off is 0.

 Sometimes we tell those switches to flip, and sometimes those switches tell each other to flip.
+Either way, every instruction given to a computer by a person has to eventually be translated into some switch flippin.

+Sometimes I refer to "The Compiler" when I'm talking about code.
+A compiler is a program that translates the code you write, and can read, into instructions for the CPU and memory in your computer to flip all their switches in the exact right way.

+Programming is a process of writing out instructions to execute an idea you have, and those instructions have to be understood by both the computer and humans.